uspgamedev/luasteam/docs/UGC.rst

         end
     end

-.. function:: UGC.getItemState (id)
+.. function:: UGC.getItemState (publishedFileId)

-    :param PublishedFileId id: The workshop item to get the state for.
+    :param uint64 publishedFileId: The workshop item to get the state for.
     :returns: (`table`) A table with flags for the item state, or nil if the item is not tracked on client.
 All flags are boolean values.

         * **subscribed** -- The current user is subscribed to this item.
 Not just cached.